SAP/spartacus-docs/_pages/dev/seo-capabilities.md

 For more information on SSR, see [Server–Side Rendering Coding Guidelines]({{ site.baseurl }}{% link _pages/dev/server-side-rendering-coding-guidelines.md %}) and [Controlling Server-Side Rendering]({{ site.baseurl }}/customizing-cms-components/#controlling-server-side-rendering-ssr).

+## Structured Data (schema.org)

+Structured Data provides a data structure for the web that makes the web content more understandable for web crawlers.
+Spartacus support various schema's natively.
+More information on this topic can be found at [Structured Data]({{ site.baseurl }}{% link _pages/dev/seo/structured-data.md %}).

 ## Html Tags

 HTML tags, and meta tags in particular, are used by search engines, social platforms, and bots to display page meta data on their platforms.
 By carefully preparing the meta tags, and evaluating their values on a regular basis, you can improve the ranking, click-through-rate, and usability of a page.
 For example, the `title` tag is used by browsers to display the page's title in tabs, in the browser history, and in bookmarks.
 All of this can affect SEO and the user experience.